Question & Answer #1

 Your T-scores are barely at the osteopenia/osteoporosis boundary, so my first recommendation is to change your doctors.
 Forteo injections carry many negative potential health consequences – even bone cancer found in laboratory rats – besides the huge financial burden depending on your insurance.
 And doing nothing is not good either…

-Here’s my advice to you: if you haven’t yet, go through the Natural Bone Building Handbook.
+Here's my advice to you: if you haven't yet, go through the Natural Bone Building Handbook.
 You can get it here.
-Then try the Save Our Bones Program to accelerate your bone growth and know exactly what to do step-by-step.
+Then try the Osteoporosis Reversal Program to accelerate your bone growth and know exactly what to do step-by-step.
 With the program, you have no risk of dangerous side effects and what could be better than to start the new year with a natural bone health plan that is scientifically designed to increase your bone density?

 To your bone health success!